PawanOsman/ChatGPT.Net/README.md

 ## Features

--   Automatic login to ChatGPT using Microsoft accounts or SessionToken
+-   Automatic login to ChatGPT using Microsoft accounts or SessionToken.
--   Bypasses Cloudflare protection and fake rate limit protection
+-   Bypass of Cloudflare protection and fake rate limit protection.
--   Saves cookies to allow the application to restart without requiring a login
+-   Persistent cookie storage to allow for application restart without requiring login.
--   Ability to reset conversations or create multiple conversations simultaneously
+-   Functionality to reset conversations or create multiple conversations simultaneously.
--   Automatic refresh of ChatGPT access token and Cloudflare cf_clearance cookie for uninterrupted use
+-   Automatic refresh of ChatGPT access token and Cloudflare cf_clearance cookie for uninterrupted use.
--   Uses a single browser window/tab for managing and using multiple accounts, saving server resources when working with multiple accounts
+-   Efficient use of server resources through the use of a single browser window/tab for managing and using multiple accounts in the same time.
+-   Cache system enabled by default, with cached data saved to cache.json to reduce requests to ChatGPT endpoint and reduce rate limiting.
+-   Ability to delete all conversations created by the user's account or a specific conversation by its ID.
+-   Automatic deletion of all conversations at a specified interval.
+-   Automatic deletion of inactive conversations.

 ## To-Do List: